ydydsnyd/mono/packages/replicache/doc/docs/byob/remote-mutations.md

 slug: /byob/remote-mutations
 ---

-Replicache will periodically invoke push sending a list of mutations that need to be applied.
+Replicache will periodically invoke your [push endpoint](/reference/server-push) sending a list of mutations that need to be applied.

-For each received mutation, the push handler must do several things:
+The implementation of push will depend on the diff strategy you are using.
+For the [Global Version](/concepts/diff/global-version) strategy we're using, the basics steps are:

+1. Open an exclusive (serializable) transaction.
+1. Read the current global version and compute the next one.
 1. Create a client record for the requesting client if the client is new.
 1. Validate that the received mutation is the next expected one.
 If the received mutation has already been processed (by a previous push), skip it.
 If the received mutation is not expected, then error.
-1. Increment the stored `version` for the affected space.
 1. Run the received mutation by making the requested changes to the backend database.
-For any modified domain data objects, update their `version` to the new version for the space.
+For any modified domain data objects, update their `version` to the new global version.
 1. Update the stored `lastMutationID` for the pushing client, so that `pull` can later report the last-processed mutationID.
+1. Store the new global version.

 At minimum, all of these changes **must** happen atomically in a serialized transaction for each mutation in a push.
 However, putting multiple mutations together in a single wider transaction is also acceptable.